royf/tdict/README.md

-# dicttree
+# tdict
-Tree of dicts for easy handling of configurations and results
+Tree-structured `dict` for easy handling of configurations and results